amaadoromar/Hybrid-IndicateursStatistiques/README.md

 The app can be deployed as a native app for iOS and Android using the Ionic Framework, or as a web app using any modern web browser.
 The backend API can be deployed on any server that supports NodeJS and MySQL.

+# Installation

+Note: Before running the project, make sure that you have installed Node.js and the Ionic CLI on your machine.

+1 - clone the repository
+2 - Upload the SQL dump file hcp.sql to your SQL database , updated ./php-node/config/db.php with your SQL database informations :
+     $connection=mysqli_connect("localhost", "root", "", "hcp");

+3 - Upload the PHP script located in php-node to your host 4 - test the script in your web browser , use admin-admin as user-pass 5 - navigate to the NodeJS Folder part of the project and Install dependencies using 'npm install' command.
+6 - change ./db.config.js/ with your current Database informations
+module.exports = {
+    HOST: "localhost",
+    USER: "root",
+    PASSWORD: "",
+    DB: "hcp"
+  };

+6 - run the command 'node server.js' --it will run the Node.js server on port 3000
+7 - navgiate to the VueJS Folder part and Install dependencies using 'npm install' command.
+8 - run the command 'ionic serve' --it will run the Ionic server on port 8100

 # Contributing

 Contributions are welcome!
 If you want to contribute to the project, please fork the repository and submit a pull request with your changes.